Parents Want to Know...

 What does tuition cover?

 Tuition covers all activities, evening programs, transportation during the camp term, lodging, meals and equipment usage.
 We provide tents, stoves, cooking gear, backpacks, helmets for climbing and riding, and bedding (sheets, towels, blanket).
-The eight-week tuition, for campers attending both terms, also includes an exciting four-day mid-term trip.
+The eight-week tuition, for campers attending both terms, also includes an exciting three-day mid-term trip.
 Campers should be provided with some additional money (through your deposit in a camp bank account) to cover purchases at the camp store, and personal laundry.
 Tuition does not include transportation from your home to Cheley.

 Will there be other kids who are new to camp?